Transdimensional Transformation based Markov Chain Monte Carlo: Simulation studies with mixtures of gamma distributions with unknown number of components

-To fit mixture models to each of the three data sets -- enzyme, acidity, and galaxy, we implement Algorithm S-3.1, updating $(k,\bnu,\btau,\bomega)$ simultaneously in a single block using the additive transformation; we choose the proposal density to be $\varrho(\epsilon)\equiv N(\epsilon:0,1)\mathbb I_{(0,\infty)}(\epsilon)$, where $N(\epsilon:0,1)$ denotes the normal density with mean $0$, variance $1$, and evaluated at $\epsilon$; $\mathbb I_{(0,\infty)}(\cdot)$ denotes the indicator function for the set $(0,\infty)$.
+We conduct four simulation studies, with data generated from the same 1-component, 2-component, 3-component and 4-component gamma mixtures as considered by \ctn{Wiper01} and apply TTMCMC and compare our results with those obtained by the RJMCMC algorithm of \ctn{Wiper01}.
+In particular, we apply Algorithm S-3.1, updating $(k,\bnu^*,\bmu^*,\bomega)$ simultaneously in a single block using the additive transformation; we choose the proposal density to be $\varrho(\epsilon)\equiv N(\epsilon:0,1)\mathbb I_{(0,\infty)}(\epsilon)$, where $N(\epsilon:0,1)$ denotes the normal density with mean $0$, variance $1$, and evaluated at $\epsilon$; $\mathbb I_{(0,\infty)}(\cdot)$ denotes the indicator function for the set $(0,\infty)$.
 For every iteration of TTMCMC we choose equal move-type probabilities of birth, death and no-change strategies.
 Also, for the underlying additive transformation, we choose equal probabilities of forward and backward transformations.
-The forms of the Jacobian for the birth and the death moves are given by $8a_{\nu_j}a_{\tau_j}a_{\omega_j}$ and $(8a_{\nu_j}a_{\tau_j}a_{\omega_j})^{-1}$ respectively, where $a_{\nu_j}$, $a_{\tau_j}$ and $a_{\omega_j}$ are the scales for additive TTMCMC updating of $\nu_j$, $\tau_j$ and $\omega_j$ respectively.
+The forms of the Jacobian for the birth and the death moves are given by $8a_{\nu^*_j}a_{\mu^*_j}a_{\omega_j}$ and $(8a_{\nu^*_j}a_{\mu^*_j}a_{\omega_j})^{-1}$ respectively, where $a_{\nu^*_j}$, $a_{\mu^*_j}$ and $a_{\omega_j}$ are the scales for additive TTMCMC updating of $\nu^*_j$, $\mu^*_j$ and $\omega_j$ respectively.
 We base the choices of these scales on the convergence diagnostic proposed in Section S-8.2 of the supplement.
 The experimental details are provided in the context-specific applications.
+All our codes are written in C and implemented on a 32 bit, dual core ($2.53$ GHz $\times 2$) laptop with 2.8 GiB memory.
+However, for high-dimensional multivariate experiments we implemented our C codes on a VMWare.